Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-your-agents-1.md

 ### Continuous Discovery Overview

 In this mode the agent will receive change events for configuration changes to AWS API Gateway resources.
-These events will be processed and sent to Amplify Central.
+These events will be processed and sent to Enterprise Marketplace.
 This mode is also required to manage subscriptions and subscription notifications.

 ### Synchronous Discovery Overview